 However, you shouldn’t expect to be able to connect several of these partitions to each other.
 Instead, you can just position them next to each other and leave it at that.

-Once everything is put together, you should have a frame with a 4-foot tall, 5-feet wide brushed nickel finish frame.
-The partition itself comes with tan or brown wood imitation laminate panels for the bottom and semi-transparent frosted Plexiglas for the top.
+Once everything is put together, you should have a frame with a 4.25-foot tall, 6-feet wide brushed nickel finish frame.
+The partition itself comes with grey, tan, or brown wood imitation laminate panels for the bottom and semi-transparent frosted Plexiglas for the top.
 The stands are semi-circular, which should provide added stability as well.